Soulzys/Viltek/README.md

 ### Notes

 As the rooms walls are made using static meshes and that collisions are enabled, moving in the level by controlling the original *ABaseSpectator* pawn can prove not to be the most efficient way.
-It is therefore advised to detach yourself from the player controller, which can be done by pressing F8 while in the game when played in the editor.
+It is therefore advised to detach yourself from the player controller, which can be done by pressing F8 while in the game when playing in the editor.